-- 9.8 Torque transfer systems: - 9.8.1 Any system or device the design of which is capable of transferring or diverting torque from a slower to a faster rotating wheel is not permitted. - 9.8.2 Any device which is capable of transferring torque between the principal axes of rotation of the two front wheels is prohibited. - 9.9 Kinetic Energy Recovery System: - 9.9.1 The KERS must connect at any point in the rear wheel drivetrain before the differential. - 9.9.2 The system will be considered shut down when all energy is contained within the KERS modules and no high voltage is present on any external or accessible part of any KERS module.

-The shutdown process must take no longer than two seconds from activation.

-- 9.9.3 It must be possible to shut down the KERS via the following means: - the switch required by Article 14.2.1; - the switches required by Article 14.2.2; - the switch or button required by Article 9.4. - 9.9.4 The KERS must shut down when the ECU required by Article 8.2 initiates an anti-stall engine shut off. - 9.9.5 All cars fitted with a KERS must be fitted with a KERS status light which: - is in working order throughout the Event even if the main hydraulic, pneumatic or electrical systems on the car have failed; - is located in the same general location s the light required by Article 8.10; - is green only when the system is shut down and no electrical insulation fault has been detected; - remains powered for at least 15 minutes if the car comes to rest with its engine stopped; - is marked with a "HIGH VOLTAGE" symbol.
+- 9.8.4 The maximum permitted duration for down changes and up changes is 300ms and 200ms respectively.
+The maximum permitted delay for the latter is 80ms from the time of the driver request to the original gear being disengaged. - The duration of a gear change is defined as the time from the request being made to the point at which all gear change processes are terminated.
+If for any reason the gear change cannot be completed in that time the car must be left in neutral or the original gear. - 9.8.5 Distance channel or track position is not considered an acceptable input to gearbox control. - 9.9 Torque transfer systems: - 9.9.1 Any system or device the design of which is capable of transferring or diverting torque from a slower to a faster rotating wheel is not permitted. - 9.9.2 Any device which is capable of transferring torque between the principal axes of rotation of the two front wheels is prohibited. - 9.10 Kinetic Energy Recovery System: - 9.10.1 The KERS must connect at any point in the rear wheel drivetrain before the differential. - 9.10.2 The system will be considered shut down when all energy is contained within the KERS modules and no high voltage is present on any external or accessible part of any KERS module. - The shutdown process must take no longer than two seconds from activation. - 9.10.3 It must be possible to shut down the KERS via the following means: - The switch required by Article 14.2.1. - The switches required by Article 14.2.2. - The switch or button required by Article 9.4. - 9.10.4 The KERS must shut down when the ECU required by Article 8.2 initiates an anti-stall engine shut off. - 9.10.5 All cars fitted with a KERS must be fitted with a KERS status light which: - Is in working order throughout the Event even if the main hydraulic, pneumatic or electrical systems on the car have failed. - Is located in the same general location s the light required by Article 8.10. - Is green only when the system is shut down and no electrical insulation fault has been detected. - Remains powered for at least 15 minutes if the car comes to rest with its engine stopped. - Is marked with a "HIGH VOLTAGE" symbol according to ISO3864 of at least 30mm along the triangle side.